Steve Nash

-Stephen John Nash (born 7 February 1974) is a Canadian professional basketball coach and former player who most recently served as head coach of the Brooklyn Nets of the National Basketball Association (NBA).
-He played 18 seasons in the NBA, where he was an eight-time All-Star, a seven-time All-NBA selection, and a two-time NBA Most Valuable Player.
+Stephen John Nash (born 7 February 1974) is a Canadian former professional basketball player and coach.
+He played 18 seasons in the National Basketball Association (NBA), where he was an eight-time All-Star, a seven-time All-NBA selection, and a two-time NBA Most Valuable Player.
 He ranks as one of the top players in NBA history in career three-point shooting, free-throw shooting, total assists, and assists per game.
 In 2018, he was inducted into the Naismith Memorial Basketball Hall of Fame.

 Nash grew up playing several sports, and after a successful high school basketball career in British Columbia, earned a scholarship to Santa Clara University in California.
 In his four seasons with the Broncos, the team appeared in three NCAA tournaments, and he was twice named the West Coast Conference (WCC) Player of the Year.
 Nash graduated from Santa Clara as the team's all-time leader in assists.